abhijeet-godspeed/notes/QA-Engineer-v2/QA-Head-Engineer.md

 ### 6. Generate Test Report
 - Use `new_task` tool to assign QA-Document-Writer mode
-- Task: Create a comprehensive test report
+- Task: Create a comprehensive test report based on test results and coverage

 ## Task Delegation Rules
 When assigning tasks to other modes: